neor-it/backend-service-nft-lending/README.md

 # Backend service
 ### Backend service for NFT Lending Protocol
 <p/> 1. main.go - main file for run service on localhost
-<p/> 1.1 NFTHistory.go - file for get history of NFTs
-<p/> 1.2 getAllNFTs.go - file for get all NFTs from smart contract
+<h2>Package contracthandler</h2>
+<p/> 1. ethUtil.go -  has the GetEthClientAndAddress() and ReadAbi() functions.
-<p/> 1.3 eventTracker.go - file for get events from smart contract
+<p/> 2. eventTracker.go - has the function GetTransfersByAddress() which is called from httphandler\httphandlers.go
+<p/> 3. getAllNFTs.go - has the function GetNFTs() which returns a list of NFTInfo structs.
+<p/> 4.
+NFTHistory.go - has a function that returns a slice of structure.Event
+<h2>Package database</h2>
+<p/> 1. dbManagement.go - has functions to connect to the database and create the table if it doesn't exist.
+<p/> 2.  getLastBlocknumber.go - has function GetLastProcessedBlockNumber which returns the last block number processed by the database.
+<p/> 3. trackEvents.go - has a function TrackEvents() that takes in an ethclient.Client, a common.Address, a []byte, and a *sql.DB and returns a []structure.Event and an error.
+<h2>Package httphandler</h2>
+<p/> 1. eventHandlers.go - has all the event handlers for the events emitted by the contract.
+<p/> 2. httpHandlers.go - has the handlers for the routes of the server.
+<h2>Package structure</h2>
+<p/> structures.go - has all the structures used in the project.
+<h2>Web</h2>
-<p/> 2. index.html - main page for service with form for getting stats and list of NFTs
+<p/> 1. index.html - main page for service with form for getting stats and list of NFTs

 # Start with docker
 1. Pull database image